ldelatte/spc-ansible-collections/README.md

 ```
 systemctl --user start pk-sshd.service
 ```
-Then access to your PC:
+Then access to your PC from remote:
 ```
 ssh -p 6022 user@<IP_of_your_PC>
 ```